Thinking Flexibly to Maintain Balance

 Once we have spotted our negative thinking, recognised it is not helpful and identified any thinking errors, we might already be starting to see other ways of looking at the situation.

-We can also use the following tools to explore possible alternative views:
+We can also use the following tools to explore possible alternative perspectives:

 Remember, flexible thinking takes practise.
-But the more you do it the easier you will find it.
+The more you do it the easier you will find it.
 In time you will start to recognise unhelpful thinking patterns as they arise and find more balanced alternatives with ease.